By Cecilia Ibardaloza

 “Diana: Her Fashion Story,” a Kensington Palace Exhibition celebrating the People’s Princess’ fashion legacy, opened in London on February 24.
 Iconic and universally adored, Diana was the epitome of timeless elegance and luminous simplicity.
 The evolution of her style has been scrutinized and chronicled a number of times since her death in 1997, referencing in particular the influence of designer Catherine Walker.
 And inside the House of Catherine Walker in the days of Diana, Princess of Wales, Filipino product developer, Bobi Rodero, actively participated in every aspect of couture construction from taking the Princess’ measurements and brainstorming with the head designer, to deftly interweaving technology and tailoring techniques.

 Retired now, what made Bobi Rodero a great fashion designer?
-His career had been about following the rules and breaking them, and ultimately, making them.
+His career had been about following the rules and breaking them and ultimately, making them.
 After the sewing and hemming and countless hours of consultation, he would disappear in the background.
-And what do you see next?
-No one but the goddess before you wearing the clothes he made.
-Unless you’re his very good friend, you probably would not have have connected him with the late Princess Diana or Crown Princess Mette-Marit.
+Next thing you know, haute couture is made.
+Unless you’re his very good friend, you probably would not have connected him with the late Princess Diana or Crown Princess Mette-Marit.
 Until now, of course.
-And somewhere in some house or palace, I can guarantee that the clothes he made endure, beloved by the woman who once wore them.
+And somewhere in some house or palace, I can guarantee that the clothes he made endure, like true works of art.

 CECILIA IBARDALOZA is the illustrator and co-author of Blue, an illustrated poetry book recently released by Paloma Press.
 Her work has been anthologized in Finding God (Anvil, 2009) and 1,000 Views of ‘Girl Singing’ (Leafe Press, 2009).